jeryjs/Career-Recommendation-App-Flutter/README.md

-# Course-Recommendation-App-Flutter
+# Carrer-Recommendation-App-Flutter

-A new Demo Flutter project for recommending Courses to join
+A new Demo Flutter project for recommending Careers